Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Black Holes with Primary Scalar Hair

 \subsection{Rotating black hole configuration with primary scalar hair}

-The well-known method for converting non-rotating black hole solutions to rotating counterparts is the Newman-Janis algorithm (NJA)~\cite{Newman:1965tw}, which was originally formulated within the framework of the General Theory of Relativity (GR) to form the rotating Kerr black hole from the non-rotating Schwarzschild seed metric.
-However, the ordinary NJA generally fails to convert the obtained rotating metric from Eddington-Finkelstein coordinates (EFCs) to Boyer-Lindquist coordinates (BLCs) by some real and integrable transformations due to its procedure for complexifying $r$ coordinate according to our current knowledge~\cite{Hansen:2013owa}.
-A possible revised version of NJA to solve this failure is proposed in \cite{Azreg-Ainou:2014pra,Azreg-Ainou:2014aqa} through a non-complexification process, which has attracted much attention.
-On the other hand, the NJA and its revised version have been applied to many non-rotating black hole solutions within the setup of several modified gravity theories~\cite{Johannsen:2011dh,Jusufi:2019caq,Bambi:2013ufa,Moffat:2014aja}.
+The well-known method for converting non-rotating black hole solutions into rotating counterparts is the Newman--Janis algorithm (NJA)~\cite{Newman:1965tw}, which was originally formulated within General Relativity in order to generate the Kerr black hole from the Schwarzschild seed metric.
+However, the ordinary NJA generally fails to transform the resulting rotating metric from Eddington--Finkelstein coordinates (EFCs) to Boyer--Lindquist coordinates (BLCs) through real and globally integrable coordinate transformations, mainly due to the complexification procedure imposed on the radial coordinate $r$~\cite{Hansen:2013owa}.
+A revised version of the NJA, designed to overcome this difficulty through a non-complexification prescription, was proposed in Refs.~\cite{Azreg-Ainou:2014pra,Azreg-Ainou:2014aqa}.
+Both the ordinary and revised NJA have subsequently been employed in many black hole solutions within modified gravity theories~\cite{Johannsen:2011dh,Jusufi:2019caq,Bambi:2013ufa, Moffat:2014aja}.

-Here, we apply the revised NJA to the line element \eqref{ssle} to obtain the rotating black hole with primary scalar hair in the Beyond Horndeski theories.
-Consequently, the resulting stationary and axially symmetric version of line element \eqref{ssle} with the metric function \eqref{fbh1} in Boyer-Lindquist coordinates can be found as follows (see Appendix \ref{apap1} for more details)
+Motivated by this approach, we apply the revised NJA to the static line element \eqref{ssle} in order to construct a rotating configuration endowed with primary scalar hair in beyond Horndeski gravity.
+Consequently, the resulting stationary and axisymmetric metric in BLCs can be written as (see Appendix \ref{apap1} for technical details)